marktmiller/atari-8-bit-projects/math-graphics/readme.md

 The Turbo Basic version is called SCHOTTER.TBS

 ## Fractals in Focus
-From TRS-80 Hi-Res Basic, in the May 1985 issue of 80-Microcomputing Maggazine, article written by Steve Justice [Fractals in Focus in the May 1985 issue of 80-Microcomputer Magazine](https://archive.org/details/80-microcomputing-magazine-1985-05/page/n59/mode/2up?view=theater)
+From TRS-80 Hi-Res Basic, in the May 1985 issue of 80-Microcomputing Magazine, article written by Steve Justice [Fractals in Focus in the May 1985 issue of 80-Microcomputer Magazine](https://archive.org/details/80-microcomputing-magazine-1985-05/page/n59/mode/2up?view=theater)
 ![80-micro Magazine - Fractals in Focus](https://github.com/user-attachments/assets/39dc02d7-bdc1-4bfe-9166-29e1a9cf6426)

 Tektronix Basic version by Monty Jaggers McGraw
 ![Tektronix Basic - Fractals in Focus](https://github.com/user-attachments/assets/2ac15deb-cee8-4d19-8208-c8ff0fec299d)

-I used the original TRS-80 Hi-Res Basic version to adapt it to the Atari, but was inspired by a change McGgraw made in his Tektronix version, where he displayed the input parameters, and the generated directional "moves" that the program uses to generate the fractal, alongside the graphic.
+I used the original TRS-80 Hi-Res Basic version to adapt it to the Atari, but was inspired by a change McGraw made in his Tektronix version, where he displayed the input parameters, and the generated directional "moves" that the program uses to generate the fractal, alongside the graphic.
 You'll see I did the same thing in the Atari version (as much as could be displayed).